puresmash/hubot-line-messaging/README.md

 ### Message Type

-There are several message type which is deffined in LINE's document.
+There are several message type which is defined in LINE's document.
 You can require one of those like below

 ```javascript
 var LineMessaging = require('hubot-line-messaging')